i-like-chip/i-like-chip.github.io/posts/1-Blender-Day-1-Sci-Fi-Scene.md

-I decided to make a Sci-fi scene in Blender, the idea is to make it in the style of an ambient video like you'll find on YouTube.
-I find I learn best when I come up with something to make, then figure out how to make it.
-I chose Blender as it is powerful software for digital art, animation, assets for video games, and design for 3D printing, all of which I am interested in exploring.

-It's not pretty yet, but but here's what I did on Day 1 in Blender:

-* Made a hollow box using 2 cuboids and a difference Boolean modifier.
-* Used the same method to create a hole using a cylinder.
+I'd been watching a lot of ambient videos on youtube, and I figured making an ambient scene would be a good first project in Blender.
+I've used various other CAD and 3D modelling software, but Blender is free and is capable of doing all sorts of things that I want to explore.

+I decided to make a Sci-fi scene, a room on a spaceship perhaps...

+I started by making a box using planes so I could remove individual walls and the ceiling for easier access to the interior.
+With a cylinder, I used the Boolean modifier in difference mode to punch a hole in one of the planes to make a window.

 ![box](./images/1-box.png)

-I ended up remaking the box using planes so I could remove individual walls and the ceiling for easier access to the interior.
-The planes form the walls, floor, and ceiling of a room on a spaceship.

-.
+After this I started thinking about how I might make some stars move past the window...

 <div style="height: 1em"> </div>